Gabriel Byrne: Career

 Byrne worked in archaeology when he left UCD.
 He maintained his love of his language, later writing the first television drama in Irish, Draíocht, on Ireland's national Irish-language television station, TG4, when it began broadcasting in 1996.

 Before becoming an actor, Byrne had many jobs, including archaeologist, cook, and Spanish and history school teacher at Ardscoil Éanna in Crumlin.
 He started acting at age 29, and began his career on stage with the Focus Theatre and the Abbey Theatre in Dublin.
 He later joined the Performing Arts Course at Roslyn Park College in Sandymount.
 He came to prominence on the final season of the Irish television show The Riordans, subsequently starring in his own spin-off series, Bracken.
 His first play for television was Michael Feeney Callan's Love Is ...
 (RTÉ).
 He made his film debut in 1981, as King Uther Pendragon in John Boorman's King Arthur epic, Excalibur.

-In 1983, he appeared with Richard Burton in the miniseries Wagner, co-starring Laurence Olivier, John Gielgud and Ralph Richardson.
-In 1985, he starred in the acclaimed political thriller Defence of the Realm, though he subsequently claimed he had been upstaged by his co-star, veteran actor Denholm Elliott: "I amended the actor's cliché to 'Never work with children, animals or Denholm Elliott'."
+In 1983, Byrne appeared with Richard Burton in the miniseries Wagner, co-starring Laurence Olivier, John Gielgud and Ralph Richardson.
+In 1985, he starred in the acclaimed political thriller Defence of the Realm, though he subsequently said he had been upstaged by his co-star, veteran actor Denholm Elliott: "I amended the actor's cliché to 'Never work with children, animals or Denholm Elliott'."
 In the 90s, his production company Plurabelle Films received a first look deal with Phoenix Pictures.

-In 2007, he led the jury of the Kerry Film Festival.
+In 2007, Byrne led the jury of the Kerry Film Festival.